karthik-vig/job-application-tracker/README.md

 - Input Parameter: None
 - Return: modificationValues dict
 - Description: Internal function used by redirect() function.
 Construct the modified value dict for the database Handler Object

-## Other Fucntions:

-This section contains other miscellaneous functions used by the software.

 ### _startFlask() Function: